 While 2.5 hectares is just a fraction of the deforestation in Madre de Dios, the Pure Earth Paolita II plantation will function as a model and training center to help future stakeholders responsibly close mines without leaving behind a legacy of social and environmental degradation.

 As France Cabanillas explains, “We have learned that [mining] is here to stay.
 We cannot cover our eyes and say that it will go away, because it will not… We have to work with mining in order to improve and to reduce its impacts.”

 To learn more, watch the short film documenting the restoration, which includes an extended interview with Pure Earth project coordinator France Cabanillas.

 From the Project Page: Restoration of Rainforest Stripped By Gold mining in the Amazon

-Pure Earth is working in Peru on a project funded by the U.S. Department of State to assist the government in assessing artisanal gold mining sites, planning remediation efforts and strategies for alternative livelihoods, and sustainably restoring affected natural resources.
-Partners include the local organization CREEH and the Ministry of Environment (MINAM: Ministerio de Medio Ambiente) of Peru.
+Pure Earth is working in Peru on a project funded by the U.S. Department of State to assist the Peruvian government and civil society in assessing artisanal gold mining sites, planning remediation efforts and strategies for alternative livelihoods, and sustainably restoring affected natural resources.
+Partners include the Ministry of Environment (MINAM: Ministerio de Medio Ambiente) of Peru.